facile-it/mutoid/README.md

 # Mutoid

-Reactive library for state management, data fetching, caching (wip) with some utilities to use with _React_
+Reactive library for state management, data fetching, caching with some utilities to use with _React_

 ## Installation